techidaily/site-windows11/source/_posts/windows-11-graphics-troubleshoot-and-restart-for-clear-images.md

  The most straightforward way to reset the graphics card driver on Windows is by using the keyboard shortcut.
 For that, use the key combination**Win + Ctrl + Shift + B.** This key combination would instantly refresh your graphics driver on your Windows system.
 You will observe that your screen will be flashing for a second or two, and then all will be back to normal.

  You should be aware that this activity is safe and won't interfere with any of the apps that are already operating on your device.
-Furthermore, you can perform this activity without using the[Windows administrator account](https://www.makeuseof.com/tag/windows-administrator-account-everything-need-know/) .
+Furthermore, you can perform this activity without using the [Windows administrator account](https://www.makeuseof.com/tag/windows-administrator-account-everything-need-know/) .

  Also, keep in mind that this keyboard shortcut might not function while you are playing games.
 This is because video games generally take command of the keyboard, preventing Windows from using it.